State law (United States): Codification

 In contrast, in jurisdictions with uncodified statutes, like the United Kingdom, determining what the law is can be a more difficult process.
 One has to trace back to the earliest relevant Act of Parliament, and then identify all later Acts which either amended the earlier Act or expressly or impliedly repealed it.
 For example, when the UK decided to create a Supreme Court of the United Kingdom, lawmakers had to identify every single Act referring to the House of Lords that was still good law, and then amend all of those laws to refer to the Supreme Court.

 In most U.S. states, certain areas of the law, especially the law of contracts and torts, continue to exist primarily in the form of case law, subject only to limited statutory modifications and refinements.
 Thus, for example, there is no statute in most states which one can consult for answers on basic issues like the essential elements of a contract.
 Rather, one must consult case law, with all the complexity and difficulty that implies.
+The failure of most states to implement comprehensive codification of their substantive law is generally attributed to James C. Carter, the leading 19th-century opponent of Field's codification proposals.

 Major exceptions include the states of California, Montana, North Dakota, and South Dakota as well as the territory of Guam, all of which largely enacted Field's proposed civil code even though it was repeatedly rejected and never enacted by his home state of New York.
 Idaho partially enacted the contract portions of Field's civil code but omitted the tort sections.
 Georgia initiated its own full codification independent of Field, which resulted in the enactment of the oldest ancestor of the modern Official Code of Georgia Annotated in 1861.
 As Field belatedly conceded in an 1889 article, Georgia's code was enacted before his civil code, but he was unaware of the Georgia codification project because of the breakdown in interstate communications that preceded the American Civil War.

 In some states, codification is often treated as a mere restatement of the common law, to the extent that the subject matter of the particular statute at issue was covered by some judge-made principle at common law.
 California is notorious for a confused approach to the interpretation and application of codified statutes: "California judges wandered between expansive construction and traditional strict construction, lingering at every point in between—sometimes all in the course of the same opinion."
 In other states, there is a tradition of strict adherence to the plain text of the codes.